Nedernet Troubleshooting Guide

 Power-cycle your router

 Customers with a router should power-cycle the router AFTER the antenna gear.
-To power-cycle a router: unplug the round power plug from the back, it, wait a few moments, and plug it back in.
+To power-cycle a router: unplug the round power plug from the back, wait a few moments, and plug it back in.

 Restart your computer